Daniela1026/holbertonschool-validation/module4_task0/DEPLOY.md

-# Operations team's FAQ
+# Usual questions

 ## What is in the archive and how to unarchive it?

-* In the `awesome-website.zip` archive you will encounter the `dist` folder
+* Inside the `awesome-website.zip` file you will find the dist directory.
-* To unarchive it in your current directory use the command line:
-`unzip awesome-website.zip`
+* The way to unzip this file is using `unzip awesome-website.zip`4

 ## What are the commands to start and stop the application?

-* To generate (start) the go-hugo website run the command: `make build`
-* To clean (stop) the go-hugo website run the command: `make clean`
+* `make build` (*Generate the website from the markdown and configuration files in the directory dist/.*)
+* `make clean` (*Cleanup the content of the directory dist/*)

 ## How to customize where the application logs are written?

+* You can customize the location of the logs by

 ## How to “quickly” verify that the application is running (healthcheck)?

-* To verify that the application is running correctly run the command: `hugo server`
+* To verify that the application is running correctly run the command: hugo server
-* Then verify the status of the website in your localhost by clicking the `http://localhost:1313/` given by the previous step
+* Then verify the status of the website in your localhost by clicking.

 ## tag

-Add tag in deploy
+* A tag whose name starts with 1.0.0